PokoTech/cube-game-opengl/README.md

 # Building #

-After cloning the source code or extracting a distribted archive, change to the directory where the source code is:
+After cloning the source code or extracting a distributed archive, change to the directory where the source code is:

 ``` bash